What spam filters do you use?

 So when you write to someone, you don't need to worry about spam blocking.
 Nothing that person later sends you will be blocked, even if our spam filters would otherwise think the message is spam.

 (There's one exception: Messages won't be automatically whitelisted if an SPF check, described in the next section, suggests that the message is using a forged sender address.
-It wouldn't make sense to whitelist all forged messages claiming to be from "paypal.com" just because you're a PayPal customer who has written to that address.)
+It wouldn't make sense to whitelist all forged messages falsely claiming to be from "paypal.com" just because you're a PayPal customer who has written to the legitimate version of that address.)

 We also automatically whitelist messages from several sources we trust (mostly large companies and ISPs), as well as trusted senders identified by the Spamhaus Whitelist.